etwasmitbaum/dhbw-typst-horb/clean-dhbw/lib.typ

   // top-level TOC entries in bold without filling show outline.entry.where(level: 1): level1 => {
-    // set block heigt for all level1 entries to 1em, so equaitons and figures have the same default height set block(height: 1em)
+    // set block heigt for all level1 entries, so equaitons and figures have the same default height set block(height: outline-entry-height)

     // Modify the display of heading in the outline if (level1.element.func() == heading) {
-      set block(above: page-grid)
+      set block(above: outline-new-chapter-spacing)
       set text(font: heading-font, weight: "semibold", size: body-size) link(
         level1.element.location(),